 Planning the route

 The most important part of my trip planning to establish the trip route.
 Do check the map and familiarize yourself with the general locations.
 At this point, what you need is breadth and not depth.
-Understand the places (cities for example) enough to estimate on how much time to spend there.
+Understand the places (cities for example) enough to estimate how much time to spend there.
 Be realistic because in most of our trips we would never have enough time to spend in one place and this will always be a balancing act.

 Check the best way to go from one place to the next place: flight, train or bus.
 More often than not, you will be dropping in and out places from the route as you research more.
-You might be overwhelmed by the amount of information but keep the priorities straight: you don’t need know everything; you only need to know enough to see the big picture – the route.
+You might be overwhelmed by the amount of information but keep the priorities straight: you don’t need to know everything; you only need to know enough to see the big picture – the route.

 Once you have the draft route, it is time to check the flights!

 Many of us would start from the air tickets; which is a good idea but don’t buy the ticket without having a route.
 I mentioned about the 3 main constraints above, so if you buy the ticket without a route, you will be working on 4 constraints instead!